sam22kalvium/E-Commerce_follow_along/README.md

 - Add the received address to the address array inside the user collection.

 This milestone focuses on implementing backend logic to store user addresses efficiently.

+### Milestone 23: Select Address & Order Schema

+In this milestone, we will create a select address page in the frontend and define an order schema in the backend.

+#### Key Tasks:
+- Add a "Place Order" button in the cart to navigate to the select address page.
+- Display saved addresses and allow selection.
+- Create a backend endpoint to fetch user addresses.
+- Define a Mongoose schema for order details.

+This milestone focuses on enabling address selection and order storage.